davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.8.3 =

+* Redisigned online timer displays synchronized timing lights without putting as much strain on the web server or network bandwith.
+In the view used by a speaker, it checks the server for updates every 15 seconds.
+If it detects that the Timer has started timing, it calculates the difference between the timestamp shared by the server and the speaker's own computer clock.
+Green, yellow, and red are then displayed on a syncrhonized schedule.

 = 3.8.1 =